 The Uniform Energy Factor (UEF) measures tankless water heater efficiency.
 Higher UEF ratings mean better efficiency and most tankless models have UEF ratings between 0.8-0.98, compared to 0.6-0.7 for standard tank heaters.

 Tankless units can be 8-50% more energy efficient than tank models, but the exact savings depends on hot water usage.
-Homes that use 41 gallons or less of hot water daily can see 24-34% energy savings.
+Homes that use 41 gallons or less of hot water daily can see 24-34% energy savings, according to the U.S. Department of Energy,

 The heat exchanger is key to tankless performance.
 It rapidly heats water as it flows through.